Managing Payroll in the Cloud

 Intuit Online Payroll for Accounting Professionals (IOP4A) is the best of both worlds.
 IOP4A provides me with the cloud-based platform for us or our clients to enter timesheet data and process paychecks, while allowing us to charge for payroll services.
 We can choose to give our clients access to just paychecks or choose to give them tax payment/tax form filling capability.

-This flexibility allows us to choose the level of payroll service the client is looking for – and with wholesale pricing, as we add more clients, our cost per client decreases.
+This flexibility allows us to choose the level of payroll service the client is looking for.
 We have the flexibility to determine how much we want to charge our clients for our payroll services.
 Essentially, this is the best choice when clients want to outsource the payroll to their accountants and be able to process their paychecks in the cloud.

 Tip: IOP4A has a great unified dashboard with all the client’s to-do tasks, including tax payments due and forms due, in a single page.
 This makes supporting a high number of payroll clients so much easier.